ceos-org/stac-collection-and-granule-discovery-best-practices/collection-catalogs.md

 >
 > A CEOS STAC collection catalog shall support collection searches at the `collections endpoint` (rel="data") using the HTTP `GET` method.

-`/collections` is typcially used for the above endpoint, but this is not required.
+`/collections` is typically used for the above endpoint, but this is not required.

 #### Search parameters